0% intro APR on Purchases and Balance Transfers for 14 months

 PRIZE FOR MOST-POPULAR

-Citi® Diamond Preferred® Card is one of the most popular cards around, so that must tell you something.
-People like it – maybe for the low interest, maybe for the simplicity of no rewards program.
+The Citi Diamond Preferred Card is one of the most popular cards around, so that must tell you something.
+People like it – maybe for the low interest, maybe for the optional rewards program.
 We recommend this card for people who have a specific purpose for using it; if you want to pay down a balance or make a big purchase, it’s great.
-If you hate paying interest, it’s great for 18 months26.
 After that, you may want to look into a rewards card that will pay you back for spending money – or maybe you won’t.
 If you aren’t interested in keeping track of a rewards program, you don’t carry a balance after the introductory period, and you always make payments on time, this could be the card for you.